Skyler Rogers

-Skyler Gray Rogers is a Canadian soccer player who plays for Cavalry FC in the Canadian Premier League.
+Skyler Gray Rogers (born January 27, 2004) is a Canadian soccer player who plays as a midfielder for Calgary Rangers in League1 Alberta.

 Early life

 He played youth soccer with Calgary Foothills FC.
 He played for Team Alberta at the 2022 Canada Summer Games.

 University career

 In 2022, he began attending Mount Royal University, where he played for the men's soccer team.
 He scored his first goal on September 18 against the Trinity Western Spartans.

 Club career

 In 2022, Rogers signed a developmental contract with Cavalry FC of the Canadian Premier League.
 In August 2022, he departed the club per terms of his developmental contract to head to university.
+Rogers would play for League1 Alberta club Calgary Foothills in the 2023 League1 Alberta Exhibition Series.